-In the world of marketing and elsewhere, the question remains: to use the Oxford comma or to eliminate it?
+In the copywriting world and elsewhere, the question remains: to use the Oxford comma or to eliminate it?

 Otherwise known as the serial comma, the Oxford comma remains a subject of considerable debate in multiple public and private circles.
 This notorious punctuation mark is succinctly defined by the Oxford University-affiliated Lexico as “an optional comma before the word ‘and’ at the end of a list.”
 Although it neglects to mention that the Oxford comma can also appear before the conjunction “or,” this definition matches the influential general writing style guidelines of the Associated Press (AP), which recommend employing an Oxford comma only when needed to prevent obvious cases of probable reader misinterpretation.